Secrets Revealed: The Powerful Health Benefits of the Pomegranate

 Seeding a pomegranate may seem like a lot of work for just a piece of fruit but think again, getting at those seeds may be well worth it.
 The pomegranate is a nutrient dense food source rich in phytochemical compounds.
 Pomegranates contain high levels of flavonoids and polyphenols, potent antioxidants offering protection against heart disease and cancer.
 A glass of pomegranate juice has more antioxidants than red wine, green tea, blueberries, and cranberries.1

 This fantastic little fruit recently made its way back into the news after some spectacular clinical results.
 Here's what you need to know:

 Recent medical research studied heart patients with severe carotid artery blockages.
 They were given an ounce of pomegranate juice each day for a year.
 Not only did study participants' blood pressure lower by over 12 percent, but there was a 30 percent reduction in atherosclerotic plaque.
-Just as astounding, participants who did not take the pomegranate juice saw their atherosclerotic plaque increase by 9 percent.1
+Just as astounding, participants who did not take the pomegranate juice saw their atherosclerotic plaque increase by 9 percent.2

-Features of the Pomegranate
+Health Benefits of the Pomegranate

 - Most powerful anti-oxidant of all fruits

 - Inhibits abnormal platelet aggregation that could cause heart attacks, strokes and embolic disease

 - Lowers cholesterol and other cardiac risk factors